-Bella’s not a super friendly cow; her normal expression is something akin to a scowl, but she’s still Carrie Whitcomb’s favorite of her family’s herd of 300 Jersey and Guernsey dairy cows in Waldo, Maine.
+Bella’s not a super friendly cow.
+Her normal expression is something akin to a scowl.
+She’s still one of Carrie Whitcomb’s favorites of her family’s herd of 300 Jersey and Guernsey dairy cows in Waldo, Maine.

-“She’s been around forever, and she just knows what to do,” Carrie said of the 12-year-old Jersey.
-“When we are putting them out to pasture, or putting them on a new pasture, she knows where she is going, and she tells everyone else where to go.”
+“She’s been around forever and knows what to do,” Carrie said of the 12-year-old Jersey.
+“When we are putting them out to pasture, or putting them on a new pasture, she knows where she is going.
+She tells everyone elsewhere to go.”

-And then there’s the herd favorite for everyone on the farm – Lydia, another 12-year-old.
+Then, there’s one of the herd favorites for everyone on the farm, Lydia, another 12-year-old.
 What makes her special?

 “Lydia?
 Oh, she’s just got attitude,” says Holly.
 “She’s the boss.”